-Class Participation: 5%
+Class Participation/Attendance 5%:

-- Students who do not begin working in ALEKS for our course by the end of first week will be dropped. - Students who have not logged in and worked on the course for 3 days each week during the session may not receive full participation points for that week.
-This does not apply to students that complete the weekly topic goals on time for that week. - Please be sure to check your ASU email, Canvas and course site regularly for updates and information. - Please post your questions on the Canvas Discussion forum if you'd like further explanations or examples.
-Questions about your grade or requests for partial credit on test questions, however, should be emailed to your instructor directly.
+Students who do not begin the Initial Knowledge Check by the end of first week will be dropped.

+- Students who have not logged in and worked on the course for 3 days each week during the session may not receive the participation points for that week.
+This does not apply to students that complete the weekly topic goals on time for that week. - Please be sure to check your ASU email, Canvas, and course site regularly for updates and information. - Please email questions or come to office hours if you would like further explanations or examples.
-ALEKS Pie Completion: 13%:

-Your learning is personalized by the adaptive algorithms in the ALEKS software platform.
-Completing mastery in all objectives will account for 13% of the course grade.
+ALEKS Pie Completion 15%: Your learning is personalized by the adaptive algorithms in the ALEKS software platform.
+Completing mastery in all objectives will account for 15% of the course grade.
 It is important that you take notes and solve the problems on paper as you work through the course.
 This will be helpful in retaining the content you learn.
-Once you have 370 topics in the ALEKS Pie chart, you will get the full 13% of your course grade.
+Once you have 370 topics in the ALEKS Pie, you will get the full 15% of your course grade.

-Topic Goals: 18%:

-You will have a pre-specified number of topics to complete each week.
+Topic Goals 20%: You will have a pre-specified number of topics to complete each week.
 These are in place for you to track the number of topics you are completing each week to reach the weekly topic goal by 11:59 PM Arizona time on Sunday night of each week.
 You may complete more than the required number of topics in any week.
 Each weekly topic goal contributes to your course grade.
 Topic goals are time sensitive and must be completed in the week that they are due until you finish learning and mastering all the topics.
 Topic goals may not be completed in future weeks nor completed in earlier weeks, except that they are no longer due after you learn and master all 370 topics.